akl5/akl5/README.md

 |[FUNances](https://github.com/clarissaramos/Funances-)| Swift, XCode, Figma | mobile app for personal-finance education catered to middle/high school students. |

 ## Works in Progress 🧠
-**I'm Constantly learning** – _and currently learning how to:_ Build with Svelte, create my own sports predictive model, and learning how to crochet!
+**I'm Constantly Learning** – _and currently learning how to:_ Build with Svelte, create my own sports predictive model, and learning how to crochet!